-- In DS4100 and DS4800 storage subsystem configurations, you must initially assign the LUNs to Controller A, on the lowest-numbered HBA.
+- In a DS4100 storage subsystem configuration, you must initially assign the LUNs to Controller A, on the lowest-numbered HBA.
 After the LUNs are formatted, you can change the path to Controller B. (This restriction will be corrected in a future release of ESX Server.) - · Assign LUNs to the ESX Server starting with LUN number 0. - Do not map an access (UTM) LUN to any of the ESX Server hosts or host groups.
 Access (UTM) LUNs are used only with in-band managed DS4000 configurations, which VMware ESX Server does not support at this time.